Marcus Stroman pitches a gem as Blue Jays best Baltimore Orioles

-Marcus Stroman, backed by just enough offence from his teammates, blanked the Baltimore Orioles Wednesday night to put the Toronto Blue Jays back in their series.

-Stroman shrugged off his last two starts, in which he surrendered three home runs in each game while losing both, to smoothly cruise through 7 2/3 shutout innings in a 4-0 Jays win.
-That evened the series with the Jays’ American League East Division rivals at one win each in front of 38,847 fans at Rogers Centre.
+Stroman said he actually tinkered with his two-seam fastball, which allowed him to rely a lot less on his sinker.

+“Yeah, I made a few adjustments,” he said.
+“I’m very big into my own mechanics.
+I know what to do when things are off.
+I went back to the mound between starts, looked at a couple things and did the adjustment I needed.”

-Stroman was never seriously in trouble in running his record to 8-4.
+Stroman was never seriously in trouble against the Jays’ fellow American League East team.
 He allowed just five hits, struck out eight batters and walked one.
-Roberto Osuna came on in the ninth inning to retire the side but was not in a save situation.
+Closer Roberto Osuna came on in the ninth inning and struck out the side, another encouraging sign after he said a week ago he was dealing with feelings of anxiety and discomfort on the mound.

-Jays manager John Gibbons said he was not concerned about Stroman’s troubles with the long ball because it happens occasionally to pitchers who rely on the sinker.
-At times they find themselves letting their curves float up in the strike zone.

-“Generally that’s what happens to them all when that ball comes up, especially when he’s a sinker-baller,” Gibbons said.
-“They elevate it.
-That’s definitely what happened in Texas.”

-Stroman’s ability to put such outings in the rear-view mirror served him well against the Orioles.
+Stroman’s ability to put bad outings in the rear-view mirror also served him well against the Orioles.

 “Yeah, generally he moves on from his last start,” Gibbons said.
 “He’s very focused.
 They’re all going to get roughed up now and then.
 It’s hard to dominate.
 [No pitcher] has those years when they just run it.”

-Another trouble spot for the Blue Jays, hitting with runners in scoring position, was also dealt with in Wednesday’s win, although it was the home run that started the offence rolling.
+The Blue Jays got back on the home-run track after a cold stretch with Jose Bautista and Justin Smoak both taking Orioles starter Wade Miley (3-6) deep.

-Jose Bautista, who went into the game hitting .400 since Gibbons moved him to the lead-off spot six games earlier, led off the first with his 14th home run of the season.
-The RBI was Bautista’s 737th as a Blue Jay, which moved him into fourth place in franchise history.
-He knocked in another run in the fourth to move within two of George Bell, who is third on the franchise’s career RBI list.
+Bautista, who went into the game hitting .400 since Gibbons moved him to the leadoff spot six games earlier, lead off the first inning with his 14th home run of the season.

-The Jays broke the game open in the fourth off Orioles starter Wade Miley (3-6) with first baseman Justin Smoak continuing his bid for a spot in the All-Star Game.
-Smoak drilled his 21st home run of the season, a career high, to straightaway centre field.
+The Jays added their final three runs in the fourth, as Smoak continued his bid for a spot in the all-star game.
+He drilled his 21st home run of the season, a career-high, to straightaway centre field.
 The 430-foot shot looked like it was still climbing when it went over the fence.

+Smoak, who is your classic tight-lipped country boy, allowed it would be a big thrill to make the all-star game but did not have a lengthy explanation for why he is suddenly having a breakout season at 30 years of age.
+“Honestly, it’s just trying to stay competitive, keep grinding away,” he said.

 Two more runs came in the fourth when designated hitter Kendrys Morales walked and consecutive singles from Steve Pearce and Kevin Pillar loaded the bases.
 After second baseman Darwin Barney flied out, Bautista hit a sharp grounder that Baltimore shortstop Paul Janish could not handle cleanly.
-His toss to second base failed to get Pillar, and a bad throw meant Bautista was safe at first with two runs scoring.
+His toss to second base failed to get Pillar and a bad throw meant Bautista was safe at first with two runs scoring.

 While Bautista did not get a hit, he did drive in a run with runners on base, which has been a problem with the Jays.
 Gibbons admitted at least some of his players have been pressing in that situation.